zhafen/press-dash/README.md

 With Python installed,
 open the directory containing the code (the root directory) in your terminal or command prompt.
-If youre a mac user and you've never used a terminal or fommand prompt before you can do this by right clicking the extracted folder and selecting "New Terminal at Folder" ([more info](https://support.apple.com/guide/terminal/open-new-terminal-windows-and-tabs-trmlb20c7888/mac); [Windows Terminal is the windows equivalent](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands)).
+If youre a mac user and you've never used a terminal or command prompt before you can do this by right clicking the extracted folder and selecting "New Terminal at Folder" ([more info](https://support.apple.com/guide/terminal/open-new-terminal-windows-and-tabs-trmlb20c7888/mac); [Windows Terminal is the windows equivalent](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands)).

-Once inside the root directory and in a terminal, run the command
+Once inside the root directory and in a terminal, you can install the code by executing the command
 ```
 pip install -e .
 ```